cuba-platform/cuba-dnd/README.md

 }
 ```

-In case when component drag from another layout it is necessary to create appropriate component for view in dashboard.
-If the dragged component does not hit any of the components in the layout, we need to add to the end of the list of layout components.
+In case when component is dragged from another layout, it is necessary to create an appropriate component to display it in the dashboard.
+If the dragged component does not hit any of the components in the layout, we need to add it to the end of the list of layout components.

 ```Java
 if (sourceLayout == targetLayout) {